Connect with us

 China Wu Yi will next month open a construction materials supermarket in Athi River following the completion of its precast panels factory in Machakos County.

-The facility, which will be the first of its kind in Kenya, will stock construction hardware, ceramic tiles, kitchen furniture, electrical products, bathroom appliances, lamp and stones, among other materials.
+The facility, which will be the first of its kind in Kenya, will stock construction hardware, ceramic tiles, kitchen furniture, electrical products, bathroom appliances, lamps and stones, among other materials.

-The precast building materials factory that has been under construction since September 2016 was built by the Chinese firm’s local subsidiary China Wu Yi Precast (Kenya) Company Limited at a cost of Sh10 billion.
+The precast building materials factory that has been under construction since September 2016 was built by the Chinese firm’s local subsidiary China Wu Yi Precast (Kenya) Company Limited for Sh10 billion.

 The China Wu Yi Kenya Building, Industrialisation Research, Development and Production Base and Construction Material Supermarket sits on a 30-acre parcel of land off Mombasa Road and has a total floor area of 75,970 square metres.